 Currently, IBM Tivoli Access Manager supports a flexible global signon (GSO) solution that features the ability to provide alternate user names and passwords to the back-end Web application server.
-For detailed information on a global signon solution, refer to Chapter 8 of the "WebSEAL Administrator's Guide" in IBM Tivoli Access Manager Version 5.1 documentation.
+For detailed information on a global signon solution, refer to Chapter 8 of the WebSEAL Administrator's Guide, which is located in the Tivoli software information center.
+After accessing the Tivoli software information center, click IBM Tivoli Access Manager for e-business and locate the WebSEAL Administrator's Guide.